 Any plan without a prefix included on the valid plan type list is likely to be a crown plan.
 You can use this search to access water allocation titles.

 - plan number – all other details (non-standard prefix and number).

 For example, enter Lot 2a/RL1234 as plan type ‘CP’, plan number ‘RL1234’.

 What are ‘Other related searches’?

 The result summary page will display a list of ‘Other related searches’ that are available.
-A separate fee will apply to each item you select.
+A separate charge applies to each item you select.

 What is the difference between an automated and an imaged title?

-An automated title is a record of current information.
-An imaged title is a static record of historic information before 1994/1995.
+An automated title is a record of current information, whereas an imaged title is a static record of historic information before 1994/1995.